MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	* **Y-axis:** Enter `Amount Sold`.
 Corresponding to each sale date, the sum of the amount sold is plotted along the Y-axis.
 	* **Description:** Enter `Sales trend of product ABC`

-	The Line chart now displays the sum of the amount sold from the year 1998 to 2001, as shown below.
+	The line chart now displays the sum of the amount sold from the year 1998 to 2001, as shown below.
 Hover your cursor over the highest point in the line chart to view the values.
 You can see that on 5/30/2000, the product recorded the highest sale in terms of the sum of the amount sold.

 	![Line chart](images/line-chart2.png)

 ## Task 7: Visualize Data in an Area Chart
 An area chart uses lines to connect the data points and fills the area below these lines to the x-axis.
 Each data series contributes to the formation of a distinct shaded region.
 This emphasizes its contribution to the overall trend.
 As the data points fluctuate, the shaded areas expand or contract.